yurai-git/material-yu/README.md

 Material Yu provides Material 3 components for Nuxt.

-**Note:** This project is not officially affiliated with Google or the Material Design team.
+**Note:** Material Yu is an independent project and is not affiliated with Google or the Material Design team.

 ## To do